Edge cycle cover

-An edge cycle cover for each graph, where vertices and edges are shaded according to the cycle they are a part of, and are blended if they are a part of multiple cycles.
+An edge cycle cover for each graph.
+The covering of the middle graph is edge-disjoint, while the one of the right graph is vertex-disjoint.

 In graph theory, a branch of mathematics, an edge cycle cover (sometimes called simply cycle cover) of a graph is a family of cycles which are subgraphs of G and contain all edges of G.

 If the cycles of the cover have no vertices in common, the cover is called vertex-disjoint or sometimes simply disjoint cycle cover.
 In this case, the set of the cycles constitutes a spanning subgraph of G.

 If the cycles of the cover have no edges in common, the cover is called edge-disjoint or simply disjoint cycle cover.

 Properties and applications

 Minimum-Weight Cycle Cover

 For a weighted graph, the Minimum-Weight Cycle Cover Problem (MWCCP) is the problem to find a cycle cover with minimal sum of weights of edges in all cycles of the cover.

 For bridgeless planar graphs, the MWCCP can be solved in polynomial time.